AngleProtocol/angle-docs/deprecated/core-module/faq.md

 - Angle Core module can be used to get direct leverage on collateral.
 As a Hedging Agent in Angle Core module, you can come to Angle and choose to get the leverage multiplier you want on the pair collateral/stablecoin of your choice, with no funding rates.
 - Angle offers higher staking rewards than what you could get with most common lending protocols.
 As a Standard Liquidity Provider (SLP) of Angle Core module, you get part of the transaction fees induced by users interacting with it, and part of the lending returns obtained by lending the reserves.
 If there is 150 in the Core module that is lent, 50 coming from SLP, then SLPs could get yield on 150 although they just contributed to 50.

-## What are the costs?

-Angle Core module has dynamic fees.
-For stable seekers minting and burning fees vary around 0.3%, meaning that with 1 ETH worth 1000€, a stable seeker can get 997 agEUR.
-Mint and burn fees depend on how much of the collateral is covered by Hedging Agents.
-In some cases, mint and burn fees may also have a dependency on the collateral ratio of the Core module.

-For Hedging Agents getting perpetual futures from the Core module, there are some fees induced at position opening and closing.
-Opening and closing fees depend on how much of the collateral is already covered by Hedging Agents.
-Fees vary around 0.3% as well.

-You can see the specific fees implemented in detail in Angle's [analytics](https://analytics.angle.money).

 ## Where are the funds stored in the Core module, and how are they separated?